 Well, the South Pole sits on top of a very thick ice sheet, which itself sits on a continent.
-The surface of the ice sheet is more than a mile and a half above sea level.
+The ice sheet’s surface is more than a mile and a half above sea level.
 I think even snowmen would shiver there!

-No people, or polar bears, just plants and a few animals like penguins, seals, nematodes, tardigrades, and mice.
-Oh, on second thoughts forget it, I’d be very lonely living there.
+No people or polar bears, just plants and a few animals like penguins, seals, nematodes, tardigrades, and mice.
+Oh, on second thought, forget it; I’d be very lonely living there.

 No, it was written about my big brother Frosty… but he wasn’t cute enough for the movies!